-In tandem with our tech development, we’ve been going around Europe to demonstrate how Metvibee could simplify participatory processes in planning and design, and make these processes more inclusive through augmented reality.
+In tandem with our tech development, we’ve been going around Europe to demonstrate how AR tech solutions like Metvibee could simplify participatory processes in planning and design, and make these processes more inclusive through augmented reality.
 Here are some highlights of the year:

 April: Festival of the New European Bauhaus